goc9000/uniarchive2/doc/Archive format research/Yahoo Messenger.md

     - Only seen this used to specify the sender account name in a conference
     - Assumed to be text

+### Anomalies Observed ###

+- Timestamps may not be strictly in order
+- Needs more investigation; on first glance, temporal disruptions are minor and atributable to clock skew

 Event Types
 -----------